sambitghsh/Deep-Learning-for-automatically-fixing-single-line-syntax-errors-in-C-programs/README.md

 *In this Programming Assignment I have attempted the LINE TO LINE FIXING MODEL*.

+*Here, to achieve the target, I tried three possible models.
+The first one is one hot encoder which is given in the assignment.
+In this case, the bleu score is almost 70, but to predict the valid.csv it was taking almost 20 minutes.
+That's why I changed the one-hot representation and use an index array.
+In this case, the bleu score decreases drastically to 29 and the time taken is almost the same as the first one.
+To make it more efficient and fast I tried another way using GRU with attention.
+Using this I got a bleu score of almost 65(refer to GRU_W_ATTN.ipynb).
+But the main advantage is it is taking approx 4-6 minute, which is almost 4 times faster than the previous two. *

-*To do this assignment, I have referred to many online tutorial for tensorflow and deep learning.
-Becasue of this there can be some resembles between my code and the official documents of tensorflow.
-Although I am atatching all the links which i used for this assignment.
-But I tried my utmost to understand what is deep learning and how it works by using this materials.*
+*To do this assignment, I have referred to many online tutorials for TensorFlow and deep learning.
+Because of this, there can be some resembles between my code and the official documents of TensorFlow.
+Although I am attaching all the links which i used for this assignment.
+But I tried my utmost to understand what is deep learning and how it works by using this material.*

 1.https://www.youtube.com/watch?v=bBBYPuVUnug&ab_channel=ConfEngine <br />